codecrafters-io/build-your-own-kafka/solutions/go/01-vi6/code/README.md

 Note: This section is for stages 2 and beyond.

 1. Ensure you have `go (1.19)` installed locally
-1. Run `./your_program.sh` to run your Kafka server, which is implemented in `app/server.go`.
+1. Run `./your_program.sh` to run your Kafka broker, which is implemented in `app/server.go`.
 1. Commit your changes and run `git push origin master` to submit your solution to CodeCrafters.
 Test output will be streamed to your terminal.